kiehozero/pands-project/README.md

 ### [Histogram](histogram.py) methodology

 Using guidance from the initial project brief, I attempted to create a histogram that would display the distribution of measurements by variable.
 I used the pandas read_csv function and the numPy array function, and then created a unique dataset for each species by filtering and slicing the original dataset, and assigning this to a new variable.
-A user-inputted selection determines the variable to be plotted, a filename is determined based on this selection, and os.path.join is used to add the completed plot to the images sub-folder.
+A user-inputted selection determines the variable to be plotted, a filename is determined based on this selection, and os.path.join is used to add the completed plot to the outputs sub-folder.

 The histograms are probably best used when plotting a single variable, or multiple-variables that do not overlap, but I found that I had to customise the settings of the plots (see the Geeksforgeeks article in the Formatting Plots section of the References below) to get overlapping data even remotely visible, particularly when plotting sepal data.
 Overlapping ranges on the histograms are of the most detriment where data is most concentrated, in the case of sepal width this is in the 2.5cm-3.5cm range.

 ### [Distribution](distribution.py) methodology

 Creating a box-and-whisker graph largely resolved the visibility issues that the histogram presented, displaying the three species without overlap on a variable-by-variable basis.
 The inspiration for this view came from a work project I was involved in recently, and a quick Google found that box-and-whisker plots were a fairly standard graph within seaborn.
 Seaborn is both a package that has plenty of simple tutorials online, and also was not covered in the course material.
+After this, and as with the histogram, a filename is determined based on the user selection, and os.path.join is used to add the completed plot to the outputs sub-folder.

 Similar to the histogram this program uses an input to determine the displayed variable, but packages the processes of plotting and saving the graphs within a function.
 Unlike the histogram, the box-and-whisker can sub-divide data based using a third variable, in this case the species, so while much of the underlying code is similar, there is no need to separate the data into three subsets before plotting onto separate charts.
 The boxplot function simply takes this in as an axis variable, allowing complete separation between data, but still allowing for easy comparison due to the lack of overlaid information.